 Some prefer contemporary design, while others favor a classic and traditional feel to their home.
 No design is right or wrong, as it’s wholly a matter of personal choice and taste.
 If you’re thinking of renovating or redecorating your home, then it’s wise to understand how each of these designs differs and what it is that separates these designs apart trough this home remodeling and renovation guide.

 You can amalgamate the two designs and use key defining elements of both, and you’ll have a space that works to use the best of both designs.
 However, if you wish to choose one, then read on to discover the key differences and how you can achieve either a traditional space or a modern one.

 Traditional Design – Traditional design has long been popular, and it is largely considered to present with timeless aesthetic value.
 Traditional design focuses on rich and dark colors as opposed to modern design where the principal emphasis is on using muted colors and large open spaces.
-If you want to create your home to be in-keeping with traditional design, then you will have to turn your attention to using dark woods in rich tones.
+If you want to create your home to be in-keeping with traditional design, then you will have to turn your attention to using plywood panels and dark woods in rich tones.
 Traditional design differs greatly from modern design in the way it uses patterns.
 Patterns such as florals, paisleys, plaids, and stripes are prominent in traditional design, whereas modern design focuses on minimalistic prints and patterns.
 Traditional design is all about detail and lots of it.
 A good example is different plants and a bunch of fresh flowers that will beautify every room in the house.

 Adding Traditional Style – When it comes to traditional style, symmetry is everything.
 To add traditional style to your home, look to homes of the past and how cottages and country homes have been built and designed.
 You can add classic design to your home by way of using traditional casement windows instead of the modern choice of using skylights, for example.
 You can find timber casement windows online, and then turn your attention to inside lighting fixtures and using soft lighting lamps instead of overhead lighting.